A Brief History

 Did you know that 1 in 4 men over the age of 30 have low testosterone levels?
 The scary part is that many men are not aware of their low testosterone levels, as only 1 in 20 men show clinical symptoms that would link to a deficiency.
 Therefore, because regular testing can’t always detect low testosterone levels, undergoing a testosterone test is a good idea if you are over the age of 30.
 If you do not want to visit a doctor for hormone testing then you have the option of using at home hormone health test kits, which you mail in and is then analyzed for results.

-But, why is it so important to know about your testosterone levels?
+But why is it so important to know about your testosterone levels?
 What does testosterone do for the body anyway?
 Check out this guide to learn about the benefits of testosterone so you can better understand why getting tested is so important!
 Here are the 6 testosterone benefits to know.